-You see Life Insurers actually need your money so that they can make money.
-The money they get from premiums is invested so that they can make money on your money.
+You see, Life Insurers actually need your money so that they can make money.
+They invest the money they receive from the premium you pay so that they can make money on your money.

 You can play them at their own game by getting a Whole of Life policy.